What is Compulsive Buying Disorder?

 CBD does have some similarities with substance and behavioral addictions, like gambling disorder, in terms of behavior patterns and patterns of brain activity in sufferers.
 But there are significant differences, too.
 For example, substance addictions tend to initially occur at a young age, while CBD usually first appears in early adulthood.
 CBD also tends to occur only in developed, affluent societies, unlike other addictions, which occur more universally.

 More research is needed to determine whether the same brain chemical processes that produce substance addictions are also present in CBD.
 A better understanding of the disorder’s cause and the underlying neurological mechanism is the key to developing more effective treatments.

 Compulsive Buying Disorder Research

 Title: A Prospective Clinical Study of a Cohort of Patients Seeking Treatment for a Behavioral Addiction (EVALADD)

 This research aims to understand better the factors associated with the evolution of behavioral addictions and compliance with care.
 The investigators thus aim to follow patients with several types of behavioral addictions based on addictive, sociodemographic, clinical, and endophenotypical characteristics and their care adhesion.

 Principal Investigator: Jon Grant, MD

 University of Minnesota

 The goal of the proposed study is to evaluate the efficacy of memantine in the treatment of compulsive buying.
-Sixteen subjects meeting criteria for compulsive buying will receive 8 weeks of open-label memantine.
-The hypothesis to be tested is that memantine will be effective and well tolerated in patients with compulsive buying.
-The proposed study will provide needed data on the treatment of a disabling disorder that currently lacks a clearly effective treatment.
+Sixteen subjects meeting the criteria for compulsive buying will receive eight weeks of open-label memantine.
+The hypothesis to be tested is that memantine will be effective and well-tolerated in patients with compulsive buying.
+The proposed study will provide needed data on treating a disabling disorder that currently lacks a clearly effective treatment.